code-dot-org/code-dot-org/CONTRIBUTING.md

 # Contributing

 We'd love to have you join our group of contributors!
 Please e-mail your areas of interest and your availability to Alice (alice@code.org), and we’ll be happy to match you with a project.
 You can start setting up with these next steps.

 1. Anyone who would like to contribute to **[Code.org](https://github.com/code-dot-org/)** projects **must read and sign the [Contributor License Agreement](https://na2.docusign.net/Member/PowerFormSigning.aspx?PowerFormId=8eb90665-c9f7-4b06-81a5-11d12020f251)**.
 We can't accept pull requests from contributors who haven't yet signed the CLA.

+2. Get your local development build working by following our [README](README.md).
+Fork our repo and make sure to merge our staging branch into yours **WEEKLY** as we do update frequently.

-2. [Join our community development HipChat room](http://www.hipchat.com/gBebkHP6g) for help getting set up, picking a task, etc. We're happy to have you!
+3. [Join our community development HipChat room](http://www.hipchat.com/gBebkHP6g) for help getting set up.
+We're happy to have you!
 If you want to make sure you get our attention, include an **@all** (everyone) or **@here** (everyone currently in the room) in your message.

-3. Get your build setup, following this README.
-Fork our repo and make sure to merge our staging branch in **WEEKLY** as we do update frequently.
+## Code Style

+Please make sure your code conforms to our [style guide](STYLEGUIDE.md).
+We have implemented linting to help you with this:

+* To install our precommit hook that will lint the files you've changed, run `rake install:hooks`.
+You should only have to to this once.
+We _highly_ recommend it!
+* To lint the entire project, run `rake lint` from the repository root.
+This will check all Ruby, JavaScript and HAML.
+* To lint only part of the project, run one of these commands from the repository root:
+  * dashboard Ruby: `cd dashboard && rubocop`
+  * dashboard HAML: `haml-lint dashboard`
+  * pegasus Ruby: `cd pegasus && rubocop`
+  * pegasus HAML: `haml-lint pegasus`
+  * apps JS: `cd apps && grunt jshint`
+  * code-studio JS+SCSS: `cd code-studio && npm run lint`

-## Submitting Contributions
+## Testing

-Please check your PR against our tests before submitting.
+Please test your changes before submitting them to us!

-#### Code style

-Running `rake lint` locally will find most Ruby warnings.
-For other languages see the [style guide](STYLEGUIDE.md).

-#### Manually
+### Manually

 We support recent versions of Firefox, Chrome, IE9, iOS Safari and the Android browsers ([full list of supported browsers and versions](https://support.code.org/hc/en-us/articles/202591743)).
-Be sure to try your feature out in IE9, iOS and Android if it's a risk.
+Be sure to try your feature out in [IE9](docs/testing-ie9.md), iOS and Android if it's a risk.
 [BrowserStack live](http://www.browserstack.com) or [Sauce Labs manual](https://saucelabs.com/manual) let you run manual tests in these browsers remotely.

-#### Unit tests
+### Unit tests

 For dashboard changes, be sure to test your changes using `rake test`.
 For [apps or blockly](./apps) changes, see our [grunt testing instructions](./apps#running-tests).

-#### UI tests
+### UI tests

 Our continuous integration server regularly runs a suite of [UI tests](./dashboard/test/ui) using Selenium / Cucumber which run against many browsers via [BrowserStack Automate](https://www.browserstack.com/automate), and can also be run locally using `chromedriver`.
 See the [README](./dashboard/test/ui) in that folder for instructions.

 If your changes might affect level paths, blockly UI, or critical path site logic, be sure to test your changes with a local UI test.

-### Submitting your Pull Request
+## Submitting your Pull Request

+Once you've linted and tested your changes, send us a pull request!
 Contributors should follow the GitHub [fork-and-pull model](https://help.github.com/articles/using-pull-requests) to submit pull requests into this repository.

 1. On your fork, you'll either push to your own finished branch or checkout a new branch for your feature before you start your feature
     - `git checkout -b branch_name`